 Where the transferor and transferee were clearly at arm's length, therefore, it will usually be possible to accept the actual consideration as open market value in computing the gain.
 If the transferor insists that an open market value lower than the actual consideration should be negotiated, you should notify the Inspector who should arrange for the purchaser to be joined in the negotiations (see Chapter 107 of this manual SVM107060).

-If the consideration given exceeds the open market value of the shares, you should consider any possible IHT claim i.e.
+If the consideration given exceeds the open market value of the shares, you should consider any possible IHT claim in other words

-Where the sale of shares is between an individual and a connected company (i.e. a company controlled by him either alone or jointly with other persons connected with him) and the individual receives the greater benefit from the transaction - i.e. as vendor he receives more than, or as a purchaser pays less than, the market value of the shares - there may be tax implications for taxes other than CGT.
+Where the sale of shares is between an individual and a connected company (in other words a company controlled by him either alone or jointly with other persons connected with him) and the individual receives the greater benefit from the transaction - in other words as vendor he receives more than, or as a purchaser pays less than, the market value of the shares - there may be tax implications for taxes other than CGT.
 In particular you should ask the S.94 specialist to consider whether there is any IHT claim under Sections 94-102 IHTA 1984.